pawelgabryelewicz/babel-preset-typescript-vue/README.md

 All the options match the original [@babel/preset-typescript](https://babeljs.io/docs/en/next/babel-preset-typescript.html) preset options.

-- `isTSX` (boolean, defaults to `false`)

-  Forcibly enables jsx parsing.
-Otherwise angle brackets will be treated as typescript's legacy type assertion `var foo = <string>bar;`.
-Also, `isTSX: true` requires `allExtensions: true`

-- `jsxPragma` (string, defaults to `React`)

-  Replace the function used when compiling JSX expressions.

-  This is so that we know that the import is not a type import, and should not be removed

-- `allExtensions` (boolean, defaults to `false`)

-  Indicates that every file should be parsed as TS or TSX (depending on the isTSX option)

-  > You can read more about configuring preset options [here](https://babeljs.io/docs/en/presets#preset-options)
+You can read more about configuring preset options [here](https://babeljs.io/docs/en/presets#preset-options)

 ## Original notes and issues